DataDog/hiring-engineers/answers.md

 ##Level2

-I created a website using python in backend.
+I created a simple website using python in backend.
+Please see the code  [In this repository](https://github.com/tranlaurentnyc/hiring-engineers/edit/master/webapp)

 I visualize page views per second by using web.page_views metrics.
 See the link and the screenshot following the links below: